Legislature(2021 - 2022)GRUENBERG 120

 has been expanded to include a new service, which provides an

-opinion on the System [and Organization] Controls (SOC) of an
+opinion on the system and organization controls (SOC) of an

 entity, also called an "attest report."

-CHAIR KREISS-TOMKINS surmised that [System and Organization
+CHAIR KREISS-TOMKINS surmised that SOC signify how an

-asked if that is correct.
+organization is functioning.
+He asked if that is correct.

 MS. BREWER-TARVER explained that when a CPA is engaged to

-of an entity.
+controls of an entity.

 3:35:52 PM